Areas of Specialization

 When the Firm was smaller, the same attorney would handle the defense of the workers’ compensation case before the Appeals Board and also appear in the Superior Court to pursue subrogation recovery against a negligent third-party.
 With the advent of specialization, fast track cases, and irreconcilable calendars, the Firm has established a sub-pod of attorneys who devote a substantial portion of their practice to recover compensation expenditures in the Superior Court.

-Charleton Pearse manages the subrogation team, aided by partners William Majernik, Jeana Pipkin, and Benjamin Oram, and associate attorney, Adam Ambrozy.
+Charleton Pearse manages the subrogation team, aided by partners William Majernik, Jeana Pipkin, Adam Ambrozy, and associate attorney, Forrest Misenti.
 The subrogation team is skilled and prepared in trying cases to their conclusions before the Superior Courts of this state, with or without the assistance of plaintiff’s counsel.

 This subrogation unit has had many consecutive years of large dollar recoveries for the Firm’s compensation clients.
 The Firm is small enough to work closely together.
 This allows the compensation defense and subrogation attorneys to maintain effective communication in order to accomplish advantageous settlement utilizing Third-Party Compromise and Release agreements and stipulated credits for third-party recovery.